Police select sites for license plate reader cameras

 Johnston said that before the camera system goes live, he will meet with officers to train them on how to use the equipment.

 “So nobody is going to be able to have access to Flock Safety software without receiving the appropriate training to know how to utilize the system,” he said.
-“And, everyone signs for policy and knows they will be held accountable if they use it in a way that is contrary to what our policy says.”
+“And everyone signs the policy and knows they will be held accountable if they use it in a way that is contrary to what our policy says.”

-At the intersection of 61 Street and Peoria Avenue, for example, there will be no cameras.
+At the intersection of 61st and Peoria, for example, there will be no cameras.

 “But cameras are being deployed in a way where you couldn’t leave the area in a general sense and not go by one,” Johnston said.